janko/rodauth-rails/README.md

 The recommended [Rodauth migration] stores possible account status values in a separate table, and creates a foreign key on the accounts table, which ensures only a valid status value will be persisted.
 Unfortunately, this doesn't work when the database is restored from the schema file, in which case the account statuses table will be empty.
-This happens in tests by default, but it's also commonly done in development.
+This happens in tests by default, but it's also not unusual to do it in development.

-To address this, rodauth-rails modifies the setup to store account status text directly in the accounts table.
+To address this, rodauth-rails uses a `status` column without a separate table.
 If you're worried about invalid status values creeping in, you may use enums instead.
 Alternatively, you can always go back to the setup recommended by Rodauth.

 ```rb
 # in the migration: